edge-js/edgejs.dev/content/docs/introduction.md

 Many will not ask this question because all the popular template engines in the Node.js ecosystem are on life support or have barely innovated in the past few years.

-On the other hand, we have been using Edge inside [AdonisJS](https://adonisjs.com) for almost seven years and have implemented some great features like:
+On the other hand, we have evolved and used Edge inside [AdonisJS](https://adonisjs.com) for almost seven years.
+Following are some of the hand-picked features of Edge.

+- Edge is not restrictive - You can write any JavaScript expression inside it.
+- Accurate error stack.
+- Simple mental model and no custom dialect to learn.
-- Components and Slots.
+- Components layer with support for slots and provide/inject API.
-- Provide/Inject API you might be familiar with from Vue.js.
 - Icons integration with [Iconify](https://iconify.design/).

-If we ignore all the above features.
-Edge still provides a great DX in comparison to many other template engines.

-- Edge is not restrictive.
-You can write any JavaScript expression inside it.
-- Accurate error stacks
-- Simple mental model and no custom dialect
 - Extensible API.
 80% of Edge features are implemented using the public API.

 ## Edge vs Vue.js / React / Svelte?